vanilla-manifesto/vanilla-di-manifesto/README.md

 If you felt something hard to write constructors or tests, Vanilla DIer should find several design smells.

-Because the important part of Vanilla DI are sensitivity of design smells.
+Because the most important part of Vanilla DI is keen sensitivity of design smells.
 Vanilla DI does not hide any design smells, but DI containers can hides often them.